mousemari/mousemari/README.md

 - 👋 Hi, I’m @mousemari
 - 👀 I’m interested in front-end, dev, UI/UX and other design
-- 🌱 I’m currently learning how to do something useful, pretty or at list something that works
+- 🌱 I’m currently learning how to do something useful, pretty or at least something that works
 - 💞️ I’m looking to collaborate on mentors. notice me, sempai.
 - 📫 How to reach me: email — mousemari@mail.ru; inst — @mousemari, vk — vk.com/mousemari